Rohinton Mistry: Career

 While attending the University of Toronto (Woodsworth College) he became the first to win two Hart House literary prizes for stories published in the Hart House Review, and Canadian Fiction Magazine's annual Contributor's Prize for 1985.

 Three years later, Penguin Books Canada published his collection of 11 short stories, Tales from Firozsha Baag.
 It was later published in the United States as Swimming Lessons and Other Stories from Firozsha Baag.
 The book consists of 11 stories set within an apartment complex in modern-day Bombay.
 This volume contains the oft-anthologized story, "Swimming Lessons".

 His second book, the novel Such a Long Journey, was published in 1991.
 It won the Governor General's Award, the Commonwealth Writers Prize for Best Book, and the W.H.
 Smith/Books in Canada First Novel Award.
 It was shortlisted for the Booker Prize and for the Trillium Award.
 It has been translated into German, Swedish, Norwegian, Danish and Japanese.
 It was adapted for the 1998 film Such a Long Journey.
-The content of the book caused a controversy at Mumbai University in 2010 due to language used against Bal Thackeray, leader of Shiv Sena, a political party from Maharashtra, as well as some remarks about Maharashtrians.
+The content of the book caused controversy at Mumbai University in 2010 due to language used against Bal Thackeray, leader of Shiv Sena, a political party from Maharashtra, as well as some remarks about Maharashtrians.
 The book was prescribed for the second year Bachelor of Arts (English) in 2007–08 as an optional text, according to University sources.
 Later, Dr. Rajan Welukar, University of Mumbai's Vice-Chancellor (V-C) used emergency powers in the Maharashtra Universities Act, 1994, to withdraw the book from the syllabus.

 His third book, and second novel, A Fine Balance (1995), won the second annual Giller Prize in 1995, and the Los Angeles Times Book Prize for Fiction in 1996.
 It was selected for Oprah's Book Club in November 2001.
-It won the 1996 Commonwealth Writers Prize and was shortlisted for the 1996 Booker prize.
+It won the 1996 Commonwealth Writers Prize and was shortlisted for the 1996 Booker Prize.

-Family Matters (2002) is a consideration of the difficulties that come with ageing, to which topic Mistry returned in 2008 with the short fiction The Scream (published as a separate volume, in support of World Literacy of Canada, with illustrations by Tony Urquhart).
+Family Matters (2002) is a consideration of the difficulties that come with ageing, to which topic Mistry returned in 2006 with the short fiction The Scream (published as a separate volume, in support of World Literacy of Canada, with illustrations by Tony Urquhart).
 Mistry's literary papers are housed at the Clara Thomas Archives at York University.

 In 2002, Mistry cancelled his United States book tour for his novel Family Matters after he and his wife were targeted by security agents at every airport.